Learn about treatment results with KISQALI.

 Some Subtypes Are More Common Than Others

-HR+, HER2- (hormone receptor-positive, human epidermal growth factor receptor 2-negative) is the most common type of breast cancer, affecting approximately 73% of all people with metastatic breast cancer.
+HR+, HER2- (hormone receptor-positive, human epidermal growth factor receptor 2-negative) is the most common type of breast cancer, affecting approximately 69% of all people with metastatic breast cancer.
 HR+ breast cancer can also be referred to as ER+ (estrogen receptor-positive) or PR+ (progesterone receptor-positive).
-This means that the breast cancer is fueled by the hormone estrogen or progesterone.

 Knowing your type is very important, and will help your doctor determine the treatment approach that’s right for you.